Single-unit study

 IAB401 Enterprise Architecture

-This unit covers Enterprise Architecture (EA) theory and practice, concerning the ways in which business and IT systems are planned and designed using modelling techniques.
-EA focuses on organizational capability maps, which reflect what businesses do, independent of business.
-The techniques for capturing different artefacts at business and IT levels relevant to systems planning will include business services, processes, information and resources.
-Students will be taught how to develop a multi-layered EA based on state-of-the-art modelling techniques in TOGAF Archimate and UML.
-Importantly, this unit extends your knowledge and skills to model, design and problem and pursue careers in EA, modelling, design and solution architecture of individual systems.
+This unit covers Enterprise Architecture (EA) theory and practice concerning how business and IT systems are planned and designed using modelling techniques.
+EA focuses on organisational capability maps, which reflect what companies do, independent of business.
+The techniques for capturing different artefacts relevant to systems planning at business and IT levels will include business services, processes, information and resources.
+You will be taught to develop a multi-layered EA using state-of-the-art techniques, such as TOGAF, Archimate, and UML modelling, based on industry-relevant digital practices and technologies.
+Significantly, this unit extends your knowledge and skills to model and design enterprise architecture solutions, enabling you to pursue careers in EA, modelling, design and solution architecture.
 The unit links to and extends learning from previous units in Data and Information Management and Process Modelling.

 IFN521 Trust and Artificial Intelligence

 Human beings engage in information environments which are increasingly being powered by AI.
 Trust plays an important role in the use of AI and collaboration in human-AI systems.
-This unit covers two aspects within this context 1) the social and cognitive principles and processes surrounding the establishment, maintenance, and repair of trust between humans and intelligent agents, machines, algorithms, and/or other emergent technologies, (2) how interactions with AI shape human beliefs, perceptions, attitudes, and behaviours.
+This unit covers two aspects within this context 1) the social and cognitive principles and processes surrounding trust between humans and intelligent agents, machines, algorithms, and/or other emergent technologies, (2) how interactions with AI shape human beliefs, perceptions, attitudes, and behaviours.

 IFN561 Enterprise Systems Lifecycle Management